xrq-phys/Pfaffine/README.md

 Including directly the `.tcc` files is another way and it's more extensive in some sense.

+### Comments on the Haswell Kernel

+According to tests on @xrq-phys' MacBook i5, Haswell kernels sometimes breaks down calculation for unknown reason.
+If you encounter this situation also in your application, please try changing optimization flag to `-O1` or `-O0`.

 ## Usage

 One can select between templated C++ and conventinoal C99 interfaces, which are stored `pfaffine.hh` and `pfaffine.h` correspondingly.